AAUAutomationAndControl/SkyNoC/README.md

 # SkyNoC
-The SkyNoC network on chip works with Intel NIOS II, Xilinx MicroBlaze and DTU Patmos processors.
+The SkyNoC network on chip can work with Intel NIOS II, Xilinx MicroBlaze and DTU Patmos processors.